holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Also known as message digests and one-way encryption algorithms.
 Hash functions create a fixed-length hash value based on the plain-text.
 Hash functions are often used to determine the integrity of a file, message, or any other data.

-If a given hash function is run on a given message twice, the resulting hash value should be identical.
+If a given hash function is run on a message twice, the resulting hash value should be identical.
 Modifying any part of the message has a very high chance of creating an entirely different hash value.

-Any given message should not be able to be re-created from the hash of it.
+Any given message should not be able to be re-created from its hash.

 When the symmetric encryption negotiation is being carried out, a Message Authentication Code (MAC) algorithm is selected from the clients default list of MAC's, the first one that is supported on the server is used.
 You can see the default list by entering `man ssh_config` into a terminal.